internetarchive/iaux-typescript-wc-template/README.md

 ```bash
 npm run start
 ```

+**NOTE** The first time you visit the site, the browser will say the site is insecure because it's using a self-signed certificate.
+Accept the certificate and visit the site and the browser will then accept the certificate in the future.
+It may always say the site is insecure, but for the purposes of development, it's secure enough.

 To run a local development server that serves the basic demo located in `demo/index.html`

 ## Testing with Web Test Runner